-Parents are invited to contribute a nominated amount or any other amount.
+Parents are invited to contribute \$65 or any other amount, more or less.

 Payment Arrangements and Methods

 A payment facility for most items will also be available through the Compass Parent Portal.
 All fees and charges can be paid by BPAY, cheque, cash, VISA, MasterCard or EFTPOS.
 Cheques should be made payable to Gladstone Park Secondary College.
 Payment will only be accepted if it is accompanied by other required documentation such as properly completed Permission forms.